ChenjieSU/always_learning_google_products/google_analytics/03-advanced_google_analytics/part_1.md

 - Can create custom dimensions and metrics
 - Custom dimensions: (discussed later)
-  - Can be used as secondary dimensions in reports
+  - Can be used as secondary dimensions in standard reports
   - Can be used as primary dimensions in custom reports
+  - Can be used as a segment
 - Custom metrics: can be collected for a standard or custom dimension
 - Data import: upload data from external sources, e.g., text file from offline CMS or CRM system